-Access the Instructor Companion Site to find resources to help you teach your course and engage your students.
-Here you will find the Instructor's Manual; Cognero computerized testing; and Microsoft PowerPoint slides with lecture outlines and images that can be used as offered or customized by importing personal lecture slides or other material.
+Access the Instructor Companion Website to find resources to help you teach your course and engage your students.
+Here you will find the Instructor's Manual; Cengage Learning Testing, powered by Cognero; and Microsoft PowerPoint slides with lecture outlines and images that can be used as offered or customized by importing personal lecture slides or other material.

-Digital Image Library
+Digital Image library

 Display digital images in the classroom with this powerful tool.
 This one-stop lecture and class presentation resource makes it easy to assemble, edit, and present customized lectures for your course.
-Available on Flashdrive, the Digital Image Library provides high-resolutions images (maps, diagrams, and the fine art images from the text) for lecture presentations and allows you to easily add your own images to supplement those provided.
+Available on flash drive, the Digital Image Library provides high-resolution images (maps, diagrams, and the fine art images from the text) for lecture presentations and allows you to easily add your own images to supplement those provided.
 A zoom feature allows you to magnify selected portions of an image for more detailed display in class, or you can display images side-by-side for comparison.